A Fun Game App for Dreamforce & Elegant UIs

 Dreamforce is Salesforce’s annual user conference, where over 175,000 attendees descend upon San Francisco to learn and connect with industry pioneers, thought leaders, and IT professionals.
 So when I was tasked to come up with an concept for their conference game app, I was over the moon!

 The Quest game objective is simple: download the Salesforce Event app to initiate, then scan your mobile phone at five specific points to move along your curated Quest path.
-Each path is tailored to the user’s role, such as Admin, Sales, Service, Marketing, Commerce, or IT.
+Each path is tailored to the user’s Salesforce role, such as Admin, Sales, Service, Marketing, Commerce, or IT.
 Once completed, attendees unlock a $50 donation that goes toward equality though education and jobs.
 In addition, participants can pick up a prize at the end.
+Personally, I'd be pretty chuffed to win a pair of limited-edition socks with Codey the bear on them.

 My role as the Product Design Lead was to come up with a user flow, a functional prototype, and the overall UI look and feel that aligns with the Salesforce brand.
-All screens were produced in Sketch, and then handed to an animator to create small moments of delight at certain key points, such as unlocking a stop or completing a quest.
+Final screens were handed off to an animator to create small moments of delight at certain key points, such as unlocking a stop or completing a quest.

-In addition, I collaborated with the always amazing Tony Bui of TonyBuiFanclub.com to illustrate the interactive maps Dreamforce attendees would use to navigate the campus-wide experience.
-What it a success?
+In addition, I collaborated with the amazingly talented illustrator Tony Bui of TonyBuiFanclub.com to illustrate the interactive maps Dreamforce attendees would use to navigate the campus-wide experience.
+Was it a success?
 Hell yeah!
-See what Salesforce has to say about 2017’s Quest app.
+See what Salesforce has to say about the Quest app.

 Project Type: Microsite